 - An ISFJ is able to express to the other person what he or she is really feeling.

 - There is a sense of ease that others feel around an ISFJ.

 - Defenders are very supportive.
-They have the ability to empathise with people and always ensure others get some value out of them.
+They have the ability to empathize with people and always ensure others get some value out of them.

 - These individuals will willingly volunteer themselves for a good cause.
 Making another person smile or be happy brings a big change to their own happiness and self-worth.

-- Even if they have to do boring tasks, defenders will happy do it.
-They don’t see it as a useless job as long as it adds some value in someone else’s life.
+- Even if they have to do boring tasks, defenders will happy to do it.
+They don’t see it as a useless job as long as it adds some value to someone else’s life.
 They have a different viewpoint towards things that helps in maintaining relationships.